Oran-123/Olympian-Quiz/README.md

 ### Leaderboard

-A leaderboard would increase the gamification of the quiz by adding an element of competiviness.
-It would more likely to see repeat visitors to teh quiz as users return in an attempt to maintain their position on the leaderboard.
+A leaderboard would increase the gamification of the quiz by adding an element of competitiveness.
+It would be more likely to see repeat visitors to the quiz as users return in an attempt to maintain their position on the leaderboard.

 ### Personalised user dashboard

-The signup form captures both the username and email address of the user, this create an oportunity to provide the user with a personalised dashboard.
-During each session the users results could be printed to this dashboard, a personalised welcome message could be created and from the dasboard the user would be able to select the dificulty level of the quiz.
+The signup form captures both the username and email address of the user.
+This creates an opportunity to provide the user with a personalised dashboard.
+During each session, the user's results could be printed on this dashboard, a personalised welcome message could be created, and from the dashboard, the user would be able to select the difficulty level of the quiz.

 ### Different levels of difficulty

-Currently, the quiz pulls random questions from a set of 20 questions stored in a JSON file.
-There is no categorisation based on their dificulty.
+The quiz pulls random questions from a set of questions stored in a JSON file.
+There needs to be categorisation based on their difficulty.

-In the future multiple JSON files could be created, each file would contain a set of questions based on their diificulty rating, and the fetch function would call a particular file based on the level the user selects.
+In the future, multiple JSON files could be created, each file would contain a set of questions based on their difficulty rating, and the fetch function would call a particular file based on the level the user selects.

 ### Timer bar

-In this quiz the timer has a simple design, if I had more time I would have added a progress tracker that reduced in height as the timer approached zero.
+In this quiz, the timer has a simple design.
+If I had more time, I would have added a progress tracker that reduced in height as the timer approached zero.

 ### Animations on answers

-On selection the answers simply change color but if I had more time I would have added an animation so that when a user slected an answer it would flip over and display an icon that would make it clear if the user selected the correct/incorrect answer i.e. check/ x icon
+On selection, the answers change colour, but if I had more time, I would have added an animation so that when a user selected a button, it would flip over and display an icon would make it clear if the user chose the correct/incorrect answer, i.e. check/ x icon

 # Technologies